Sanjay-Swain/Contact-Book/README.md

 ## Contributing
-I don't know why you want to contribute to this lame project but if you seriously want to just send a pull request and I will see that.
+I don't know why you want to contribute to this lame project but if you seriously want to just send a pull request and I will check that.

 ## Author
 * **Sanjay Kumar Swain** - A noob

 ## Licence
-This project is licenced under public licence - Means do what the fuck you want.
+This project is licenced under public licence - Means do whatever you want.

 ## Acknowledgement
-* First of all a hats off to you who is reading all this boring stuff and actually got this far.
+* First of all I don't know why you are reading this boring readme file.
+  You are wasting your time.
+* I created this just for fun.
-* It is my first project publishing on GitHub for no reasons.
+* It is my first project which I published on GitHub for no reasons.
   Cheers!!